Caroline Malatesta is a mother of four who lives in Alabama.

 She made up her mind: She’d switch hospitals and give birth in a more natural way.

-“I carefully made a birth plan based on best medical research, approved by my doctor,” Malatesta wrote.
+“I carefully made a birth plan based on best medical research, approved by my doctor,” Malatesta wrote in her BirthMonopoly piece.
 “I was ready!”

-But when the time came to deliver the baby, Malatesta says the experience was a nightmare.
+But when the time came to deliver the baby, the experience was a nightmare, Malatesta said.

-Nurses immediately put her in a hospital gown and forced her onto her back, contrary to her wishes; she’d wanted to walk around during her contractions, wearing her own clothes.
+Nurses immediately put her in a hospital gown and forced her onto her back, contrary to her wishes, she said; she’d wanted to walk around during her contractions, wearing her own clothes.
 When she tried to change positions, one nurse physically restrained her, according to a blog post by Malatesta’s lawyers.

-When Malatesta voiced her concerns or objections, she alleges that the nurses simply ignored her.
-She claims the nurses actually seemed annoyed that she would object to their instructions, despite the fact that she’d gone over a specific birth plan with her doctor.
+When Malatesta voiced her concerns or objections, she alleged that the nurses simply ignored her.
+She claimed the nurses actually seemed annoyed that she would object to their instructions, despite the fact that she’d gone over a specific birth plan with her doctor.

 The medical records showed Malatesta’s struggle.

 “Unfortunately, the patient was not able to [behave] in a controlled manner,” the records read, as reported in Malatesta’s piece on BirthMonopoly.
 “She was pretty much all over the bed.”

 The baby’s head immediately came out and her son, Jack, was born a minute later.
-Fortunately, Jack was perfectly healthy, but Malatesta certainly doesn’t credit the medical staff in any way.
+Fortunately, Jack was perfectly healthy, but Malatesta certainly doesn’t credit the medical staff for that positive outcome.

 But unfortunately, Malatesta continued to suffer.
-She says that the ordeal left her permanently injured, suffering from a condition called pudendal neuralgia.
-The main symptom of this condition is permanent pain in the genitals, which she said ruined her family life.
+She says that the ordeal left her permanently injured, suffering from a chronic pain condition called pudendal neuralgia.
+The main symptom of this condition is permanent pelvic pain, which she says ruined her family life.